steelethislearning/dice/README.md

-# dice
+# Dice

-generic dice rolling program
+This is a library that contains common dice types.

+You can use these for anything!